DocKai15/dockai15.github.io/_posts/2025-07-28-the-keyboard.md

 - Screens (and a heavier focus on aesthetics): While I think my keyboard is beautiful, it's definitely a bit rough around the edges.
 I noticed a lot of builds on online forums include little 128x32 OLED screens to cover up the microcontrollers.
 I think this is super creative and would be a lot of fun to implement.
 - Magnets: I noticed when carrying these boards around in a bag, they're much more prone to jumbling around and potentially damaging each other than I'd like.
 For my next build, I think it would be cool to include magnets that allow the halves to stick together for transportation.

-Thank you for reading my article on my keyboard build!
-In the future, I hope to update these articles to be a bit more like guides that you can follow rather than ramblings about my projects.
-I hope you enjoyed!
+Thanks for reading!
+In the future, I hope to update these posts into more structured guides.
+For now, I hope you enjoyed this behind-the-scenes look at my project.